-Note: These totals do not include Fort Jackson.
-Military populations are not considered to be exposed to the same level of risk for environmental justice concerns as civilian populations and were therefore subtracted from the totals for each variable listed above.
+Note: Military populations are not considered to be exposed to the same level of risk for environmental justice concerns as civilian populations.

-According to these regional totals, minority populations make up 34.8% of the total population of the COATS region with the largest share (approximately 82%) residing in Richland County.
-The Hispanic population represents 2.2% of the total for the COATS area while 8% of all families have incomes that are below the federal poverty thresholds.
+According to these regional totals, minority populations make up 38.4% of the total population of the COATS region with the largest share (approximately 79%) residing in Richland County.
+The Hispanic population represents 5% of the total population with the largest share (approximately 56%) residing in Richland County.
+In addition the 65 and older population represents 11.1% of the total population with the largest share (approximately 52%) residing in Richland County.
+As well, the poverty population makes up 14% of the total population with the largest share (approximately 52%) residing in Richland County.